 - The collar should never be the exact same measurement as your dog’s neck, or it will be too tight.

-- When trying on collars, you should be able to fit 2 fingers between the collar and your dog’s neck.
+- When trying on collars, you should be able to fit two fingers between the collar and your dog’s neck.

 - If you have a puppy, you might want to get an adjustable collar, so there is room to grow.

 - A lightweight collar is best for a small dog.

 - You may want to get a breakaway collar if your pup wears their collar all the time, and you are worried about your dog getting caught on something.
 You can often find this type of collars in the cat section of a pet store.